Teams of three or more: $1,725 per person

 Thousands of schools across the country have structures in place for teachers to work together.
-Yet these efforts rarely result in improved teaching and learning.
-Instruction itself still relies essentially on solo efforts, with countless hours spent inefficiently as teachers work through agendas that overlook the Common Core State Standards as well as the Instructional Core.
+Yet these efforts often fail to significantly and positively impact teaching and learning.
 Educators need the skills to talk concretely about curriculum and instruction, apply resources for improvement, recognize when and how practice is changing, and assess team and student progress.

 The Transformative Power of Teacher Teams is a results-driven program that examines the Five Conditions of Teacher Teams and uses case studies to illuminate strategies for strengthening the effectiveness of teams.
 Teachers will learn how to support the work of their peers while sharpening their own collaboration skills.
 Principals will learn how to energize teacher teams by generating buy-in and directing resources to cultivate the teams.
 Coaches and other instructional leaders will learn how to partner with teachers to plan and measure instructional improvements.

 During the program you will have the unique opportunity to connect not only with leading faculty but also with principals and teachers from K–8 and high school teams who will share experiences from their implementation of teaming practice.

 Educators who attend as part of a team are able to increase the impact of their learning both while on campus, and once they have returned home.
 Free from the usual distractions of the work setting, your team will benefit from additional opportunities to assess your teaming practice and learn new ways of working.
 As instructional leaders, principals will learn tips and strategies for their team development that will help teachers set goals and build capacity.

 "This was a fabulous experience.
 It really made me think deeply and reflect on how I want to grow as a teacher.” —2014 participant